kubernetes/website/docs/concepts/services-networking/service.md

 `Service` its own IP address.

-To ensure each service receives a unique IP, an internal allocator atomically updates a global allocation map in etcd prior to each service.
+To ensure each service receives a unique IP, an internal allocator atomically updates a global allocation map in etcd prior to creating each service.
 The map object must exist in the registry for services to get IPs, otherwise creations will fail with a message indicating an IP could not be allocated.
 A background controller is responsible for creating that map (to migrate from older versions